Naval Base Ulithi: Background

+Base construction

-Naval Base Ulithi was used in 1944 and 1945, as part of US Naval Base Carolines, as staging operations and for attacks on Japan's bases to the North.
-On September 23 the US landed on Ulithi and found the Japanese had abandoned the Ulithi Atoll.
-The US Navy Seabee 18th Special Battalion arrived on October 1, 1944.
-The US Navy Seabee 88th Naval Construction Battalion arrived at Ulithi on 11 November 1944.
-At Ulithi, the Seebees did major construction on five islands at Ulithi Atoll.
-The main projects were building a large fleet recreation center on Mogmog Island for 20,000 troops, docking piers, small plane airstrips, seaplane base, pontoon piers and camps.
-On Mogmog Island the Seabess built the Seabee base camp and Seabee supply depot.
-On Sorlen Island a 1,600 theatre was constructed, a large landing craft camp, 1600-man mess hall, Naval headquarters, Marine aviation camp and 100-bed Naval hospital.
+Naval Base Ulithi was in use from 1944 to 1945 for staging operations and attacks on Japanese bases to the north, as part of US Naval Base Carolines.
+The US Navy Seabee 18th Special Battalion arrived on 1 October, followed by the 88th Naval Construction Battalion on 11 November.
+The Seabees did major construction on five islands of the atoll, notably including building a large fleet recreation center on Mogmog Island for 20,000 troops, docking piers, small plane airstrips, seaplane base, pontoon piers, and camps.
+On Mogmog Island, the Seabees built the Seabees' own base camp and Seabee supply depot.
+On Sorlen Island, they constructed a 1,600-place theatre, a large landing craft camp, 1,600-man mess hall, Naval headquarters, Marine aviation camp and 100-bed Naval hospital.
 Over 9,000 men were stationed at the base to run the operations.

 The Seabee 58th Naval Construction Battalion did R&R at Ulithi before departing to Okinawa Island.
-After Typhoon Cobra in December of 1944, Naval Base Ulithi send out ships to pick up survivors of ships that had sank in the storm.
-Some ships that were damaged in the storm were repaired at Ulithi.
+After Typhoon Cobra in December 1944, Naval Base Ulithi sent out ships to pick up survivors of ships that had sunk in the storm.
+Some ships that were damaged in the storm were also repaired at Ulithi.

 Ulithi had a large fleet anchorage used for staging and repair of ships.
 The Seabees built an airbase to support half of a night fighter squadron, a utility squadron, and a light inshore patrol squadron.
 At the airbase, the Navy kept up to 150 aircraft fighter planes to replace any lost on aircraft carriers.
-At the airbase were staging facilities for transport aircraft.
-A large camp was built for the maintenance crew of planes and ships.
-A camp was built to house crews of ships under repair and a few staging camps.
+Staging facilities for transport aircraft were constructed.
+A large camp was built for the maintenance crews of planes and ships.
+A camp was built to house crews of ships under repair.
 A supply depot was built to support the ships, planes, and troops at Ulithi.
-Most supplies like fuel, ammunition, and spare parts were stored in cargo ships in the Atoll and unloaded as needed.
-Seabees handed over 20,000 tons of cargo a month.
+Most supplies like fuel, ammunition, and spare parts were stored in cargo ships in the atoll and unloaded as needed.
+Seabees handled over 20,000 tons of cargo per month.

 The 18th Special departed 25 May 1945 to Leyte-Samar Naval Base.
-On 10 October 1944, part of the 6th Special Battalion arrived at Ulithi for unloading and loading of ships, the 6th handled over 12,000 tons of cargo a month.
+On 10 October 1944, part of the 6th Special Battalion arrived at Ulithi for unloading and loading of ships, with the 6th handling over 12,000 tons of cargo per month.
 The 6th departed in June 1945, ending its work.
-The 51st Battalion arrived on October 8, 1944, and widened, lengthened, and improved the captured Falalop Airfield.
-A new 3,500-by-150-foot fighter runway was built.
+The 51st Battalion arrived on 8 October 1944 and widened, lengthened, and improved Falalop Airfield.
+A 3,500-by-150-foot fighter runway was built.
 The 51st also built a fuel tank frame and fuel pier.

-On 16 April 1945, the Seabee Naval Construction Battalion Detachment 1044 arrived at Ulithi.
-Most of the 1044 work on damage control and repair sections at the base.
+On 16 April 1945, the Seabee Naval Construction Battalion Detachment 1044 arrived.
+Most of the 1044th worked on damage control and repair sections at the base.
 The 1044 departed 25 July 1945, ending their work.